blue-oil/blueoil/docs/usage/init.md

   optimizer: Adam
 ```

-Blueoil use this optimizers with your input learning rate.
+Blueoil use this optimizers with your input learning rate for both Adam and Momentum, `momentum=0.9` for Momentum.
 Other values are TensorFlow default described in TensorFlow documentation.